What is the CPI?

 To avoid unexpected fluctuations in the CPI and therefore changes in the many payments and contracts indexed to the CPI, Statistics Canada's practice is to not revise the CPI.
 The non-revision practice of the Canadian CPI is consistent with the general practice of most national statistical agencies around the world and was confirmed in a resolution on CPI adopted by the International Labour Organization.

-How does the CPI determine what's included in its Basket of Goods?
+How does the CPI determine what's included in its basket of goods and services?

-The CPI uses data from the SHS as well as data from other sources to calculate the proportions of various items in the CPI basket of goods which represents the total expenditures of the average Canadian consumer.
-For example Canadians spend approximately 16% of their household budget on Food, (which further breaks down in other categories), 27% on Shelter, and 19% on Transportation, etc.
+The CPI uses data from the most recent national Household Final Consumption Expenditure series, the Survey of Household Spending and alternative data sources to calculate the proportions of various items in the CPI basket of goods and services which represent the total expenditures of the average Canadian consumer.
+For example, Canadians spend approximately 16% of their household budget on food, (which further breaks down in other categories), 29% on shelter, and 16% on transportation, etc.

-For additional details on the Basket of Goods, see An Analysis of the 2023 Consumer Price Index Basket Update, Based on 2022 Expenditures.
+For additional details on the basket of goods and services, see An Analysis of the 2024 Consumer Price Index Basket Update, Based on 2023 Expenditures.

 What are basket weights and how are they used in the CPI?